 On the one hand, Khac Vien’s article is one of the better early “proto-critiques” of Fanon, in that he does not construct a sensationalized or exaggerated version of the Martinican theorist with little correspondence to the actual arguments in Wretched, as often happened in the European or U.S. contexts.10 He rigorously probes the theoretical sources and effects of Fanon’s notion of revolutionary agency, or “resistant subjectivity,” in the colonial scenario: its constitution and development, methods of organization, class composition, and potential reversal.11 In other words, Khac Vien furnishes the building blocks for the most informed, and sympathetic, considerations of Fanon’s work which would appear over the following decades.
 Most effective is the way he brings Fanon back into the orbit of anticolonial Marxists who defended the possible precedence of revolutions in the colonial and semi-colonial countries over the “revolution in the West,” as conflagrations which would break open certain notions of historical synchronicity (see in particular his citing of M.N.
 Roy’s 1920 “Supplementary Theses on the National and Colonial Questions”).

 But Khac Vien seems to stumble in parsing the intertwined textual levels of Wretched of the Earth, what Christoph Kalber calls its combination of a “psychopathology of colonialism, the sociology of decolonization, the philosophical justification of political violence,” even the interpellation of the reader to action.12 Khac Vien’s treatment of Fanon’s tendency to isolate armed struggle from political work, for instance, ignores the multiple points in the text where he counterposes alternative strategies of grassroots mobilization, ideological practice, and militant organization to sclerotic or reified forms that reinforced paternalistic attitudes and hierarchical structure of many nationalist parties at the time.13 Tellingly, these proposals follow moments where Fanon deviates from certain Marxist orthodoxy: his emphatic description of the peasantry’s tendency towards spontaneous uprisings, the lumpen’s capacity to more effectively spearhead urban insurrections than the different sectors of the industrial proletariat.
 At stake is not only an inattention to the structure of Fanon’s book, but a neglect of the nuances of Fanon’s relationship to Marxist analysis, and the latter’s suggestion that Marxism must be “stretched when it comes to addressing colonial issue.”14 There is universality/particularity divide here, evinced in Khac Vien’s rather scientistic conception of Marxism – evinced in claims that the “methods of thought and action that inspired Lenin or Mao Tse-Tung have a universal value.”
-Besides the fact that there are plenty of statements by both Lenin and Mao to the contrary, he also offers an impoverished understanding of the theoretical history in Marxism, and the displacements, ruptures, and confrontations which have marked its existence at every step.15 Fanon’s class analysis is less concerned with towing the “scientific and just revolutionary line” than with the “political articulation” of heterogeneous social groups, their determinate place and efficacy on a conflictual terrain.16 Immanuel Wallerstein’s recent reflections on this topic are apt: he suggests that we trace how Fanon sought a “different framing of the class struggle” in both colonial and immediate postcolonial situations, in order to discern alliances and conflicts among social strata where the “the urban industrial proletariat was nowhere near a majority” and mass politics took a very form than in the metropoles17
+There are reasons for this rigidity: in Vietnam and other anti-colonial situations, Marxism-Leninism had a real appeal.
+As Odd Arne Westad reminds us in his magisterial history of the postwar conjuncture of decolonization, Marxism-Leninism was a potent ideological force for Third World leaders who wished to avoid the traps of non-alignment; it provided an instrument through which fledgling states might become “truly independent. internationalist, and economically viable,” a structured, defined, and organized socio-political basis.15 And yet, Marxism-Leninism offers an impoverished understanding of the theoretical history in Marxism, and the displacements, ruptures, and confrontations which have marked its existence at every step, not to mention its reductive strategic formulae.16 Fanon’s class analysis is less concerned with upholding the “scientific and just revolutionary line” than with the historically specifying the “political articulation” of heterogeneous social groups, their determinate place and efficacy on a conflictual terrain.17 Immanuel Wallerstein’s recent reflections on this topic are apt: he suggests that we trace how Fanon sought a “different framing of the class struggle” in both colonial and immediate postcolonial situations, in order to discern alliances and conflicts among social strata where the “the urban industrial proletariat was nowhere near a majority” and mass politics took a very form than in the metropoles18

 Without ruling out the use of any type of anti-imperialist agitation or any action to mobilize those social sectors that might eventually join the struggle, our mission is to explain to and show the masses that only the socialist revolution can stand as a definitive and real barrier to the advance of imperialism.